-Yet for US manufacturers of PV, inverters, wiring, trackers etc - such products are more and more commoditized.
-Hard to differentiate premium brands.
-2024's biggest PV maker in China, so the world asked its government to bar competitors from selling PV at below cost; sub-par failing panels give solar a bad name.
-A US premium solar brand with IP protection guided Up for 2024, revenues expected to be up 36%, $2/3^{rds}$ of it thanks to Sec.
+Yet for US makers of PV, inverters, wiring, trackers etc, products get commoditized.
+Harder to differentiate premium brands.
+In 2024 the very biggest PV maker in China so world, asked its government to bar competitors from selling PV at below cost; those sub-par failing panels were giving solar a bad name.
+While a US premium solar brand with IP protection had guided Up in 2024, revenues expected to be up 36%, $2/3^{rds}$ thanks to new Sec.
 45X credits.
-In this growing arena an analyst firm felt its leading PV name competing against commodity panels, should trade in a range 8-12x EBITDA (Earnings Before Interest, Taxes, Depreciation, Amortization).
-They expected a long term revenue growth of 8-12%, EBITDA growth of 1.5x.
-That stock then traded at multiples of just 5.5x 2025E EBITDA so it was hardly a very high or very risky estimate.
-Hence latter 2024/ early 2025 may be an interesting time to look around, see if overcapacity, loss of margins here is being better-addressed.
-Equities, ever forward-looking, seek to anticipate such changes well ahead of when they may come.
+In this arena one analyst firm felt a leading PV name competing against commodity panels, could trade in range 8-12x EBITDA - Earnings Before Interest, Taxes, Depreciation, Amortization.
+They expected long term revenue growth to be 8-12%, EBITDA growth 1.5x; that stock then was trading at multiples of just 5.5x of 2025E EBITDA, so was hardly a high or very risky estimate.
+Hence late 2024/early 2025 might be an interesting time, one to look around and see if overcapacity, lost margins are being better-addressed.
+Equities, ever forward-looking, will seek to anticipate such moves - well ahead of when they may in fact arrive.

-Switching gears, late 2023 separately brought the news that 7 new US 'clean' hydrogen hubs shall get \$7 billion of federal funds ahead.
-One hub in an Appalachia is to get \$925 million but include use of natural gas - so-called 'blue' H_2 isn't truly clean.
-California gets \$1.2 billion for a better, renewable H_2 .
-Gulf Coast gets \$1.2 billion - but partly for natural gas to H_2 so not truly clean - but also renewables to H_2 .
+In other news, 2023 had separately brought news of 7 new US 'clean' hydrogen hubs to get \$7 billion federal funds ahead.
+An Appalachia hub to get \$925 million but using natural gas - so-called 'blue' H_2 which isn't truly clean.
+California to get \$1.2 billion for its renewable H_2 .
+Gulf Coast gets \$1.2 billion - that's partly natural gas to H_2 so not truly clean - but also renewables too to H_2 .
 America's Heartland gets \$925 million partly to decarbonize agricultural fertilizer-use.
 Mid-Atlantic gets \$750 million for H_2 from renewables, but also from nuclear.
-The Midwest to apply H_2 ahead in steel, glass, power production, also sustainable aviation fuels getting \$1 billion.
-And Pacific Northwest will use electrolysis for a clean H_2 and it gets \$1 billion.
-Of course, green, locally/renewably-made H_2 on 'additionality' is always best, adding new clean power, matched to hours sun shines, the wind blows.
+Midwest will apply H_2 ahead in steel, glass, power production, also sustainable aviation fuels and gets \$1 billion.
+Pacific Northwest will use electrolysis for clean H_2 and gets \$1 billion.
+Of course green, local, clean- H_2 on 'additionality' from new renewables is always best.
+Thus, on adding new clean power+ H_2 that's matched to hours when sun shines, the wind blows.

-In other matters, COP28 Climate Conference concluded late 2023, choreographed a shiny (yet oily) veneer of success, highlighted final Agreement to reach 3x global renewables capacity by end of decade: nothing wrong there!
-A petrostate heading it was smart to put 3x in front.
+A COP28 Climate Conference concluded late 2023 choreographing a shiny (oily) veneer of success.
+It highlighted an Agreement to reach 3x global renewables capacity by end of decade: nothing wrong there!
+The petrostate heading it was very smart to put 3x in front.
 But what they did Not highlight, is also worth considering.
-Fossil employees/ reps dominated this COP28 like never before: ~4 times that of Egypt a year before; 2,400 people - was greater than any Country's Delegation (except Brazil).
-Quietly too they were able to Make petrostates' interests the centerpiece - eg citing 'carbon capture' (that can allow oil/gas and coal to go on being burned decades to come) - while Removing teeth from final language.
-Drafts went from perhaps 'phase out" of fossils - to a soft "transition away from".
-Silliness too like "responsible yachting".
-Worse yet was wording to 'accelerate' so-called 'carbon capture and storage'.
-This COP's end-product was deemed 'devastating', 'dangerous' by many climate scientists who were using saltier language.
-Still, many of the fossil-focused nations viewed that COP28's result as a significant success, indeed, they'd Voted for it.
+Fossil employees/ reps dominated that COP28 like never before: ~4 times that in Egypt a year before; 2,400 people - was greater than any Country Delegation (except Brazil).
+Quietly too they'd made Petro-states' interests centerpiece there - eg citing 'carbon capture' (that can allow oil/gas and coal to go on decades to come) - while Removing teeth from final language.
+COP Drafts went from perhaps 'phase out" of fossils - to a softer "transition away from".
+Some silliness too like "responsible yachting".
+Worse was wording that sought mainly to 'accelerate' so-called 'carbon capture and storage'.
+This COP's end-product was deemed 'devastating', 'dangerous' by many climate scientists, but in saltier language.
+Fossil-fuels-focused nations viewed that COP28's final result a significant success, indeed they Voted for its outcome.